papalotis/drawing-to-fsd-layout/README.md

 Clear hand-drawn tracks should also work.
 They do not have to be filled in.

-The extracted track can be downloaded as a JSON file with x,y and color values are available for each cone (in compressed JSON format), as well as an LYT file that can be used in Live for Speed.
+The extracted track can be downloaded as a JSON file with x,y and color values are available for each cone, as well as an LYT file that can be used in Live for Speed.